 Standard No. and Title Requirement(s) Evidence of Compliance IIA AS 1311, Internal Assessments Internal assessments must include: Ongoing monitoring of the performance of the internal audit activity.
 Periodic self-assessment or assessments by other persons within the organization with sufficient knowledge of internal audit practices.
-The QC Reviewer for each audit reviews and signs off on every audit working paper to ensure completeness and compliance with the Standards.
-The Chief Auditor meets with each audit team at least monthly or as needed to discuss the status of the audit and potential issues.
-Time and resources for each audit are tracked by audit phase regarding to planning the audit, performing fieldwork, reporting, and quality control and supervisory review.
-Auditors communicate to management through a project status report and with the Chief Auditor on an ongoing basis throughout the audits, identifying work performed and potential audit issues.
-The Chief Auditor monitors the status of the Annual Internal Audit Plan and notifies the Deputy Land Commissioner/Chief Clerk of any deviations or recommended changes.
-At the conclusion of every project, auditors complete a post audit analysis to communicate the quality of ongoing performance and any follow-up action needed to ensure appropriate improvements are implemented within the audit process.
-The Chief Auditor reviews key documents, including the audit plan, objectives, audit program, summary memo, and draft report.
-The Chief Auditor reviews a sample of work for each audit to ensure the quality of the QC review function.
+The IA Manager for each audit reviews and signs off on every audit working paper to ensure completeness and compliance with the Standards.
+The Chief Auditor and IA Manager meet with each audit team weekly, based on the Agile audit process, to discuss the audit status and potential issues.
+Time and resources for each audit are tracked by the audit phase regarding planning the audit, assessing risk, performing fieldwork, reporting, and quality control and supervisory review.
+Auditors communicate to management through a project status report and with the Chief Auditor continuously throughout the audits, identifying work performed and potential audit issues.
+The Chief Auditor monitors the status of the Annual Internal Audit Plan and notifies the Commissioner and Chief Clerk of any deviations or recommended changes.
+After every project, auditors complete a post-audit analysis to communicate ongoing performance quality and any follow-up action needed to implement appropriate improvements within the audit process.
+The Chief Auditor and IA Manager review key documents, including the audit plan, objectives, audit program, summary memo, and draft report.
+The Chief Auditor and IA Manager review work for each audit to ensure the quality of the QC review function.
 Customer Surveys are distributed to auditee management and other employees by the Chief Auditor immediately following the issuance of each audit report.
 A comparison of budget-to-actual hours spent is conducted for all audits.